Event Summary

 School leaders and key stakeholders will also explore how robust monitoring, targeted support, and multi-agency collaboration can help schools create inclusive environments where all pupils feel safe, supported, and able to thrive.

-Don’t miss this opportunity to learn, share best practice, and develop approaches that improve engagement, reduce absence, and ensure every pupil has the chance to succeed.
+By attending this full-day online conference, you will gain best practice, and develop approaches that improve engagement, reduce absence, and ensure every pupil has the chance to succeed.

 Key Points

-• Next steps for policy including the Schools White Paper and Behaviour and Attendance Hubs
+- Next steps for policy including the Schools White Paper and RISE Behaviour and Attendance Hubs

-• Learn practical strategies to reduce disruptive behaviour, boost classroom engagement, and improve teacher-pupil relationships
+- Learn practical strategies to reduce disruptive behaviour, boost classroom engagement, and improve teacher-pupil relationships, and ease anxiety during critical transitions

-• Offering high-quality extracurricular activities to boost attendance
+- Offering high-quality enrichment activities to boost attendance

 Sponsorship